 In the transport fuel sector, the use of renewable energy in the form of biofuels is promoted by tax allowances and a mandatory marketing quota of biofuels for oil companies under the BImSchG.

-iv Energy efficiency regulations
+v Energy efficiency regulations

-Energy efficiency is another way of indirectly reducing greenhouse gas emissions.
+Energy efficiency is another way of indirectly reducing GHG emissions.
 An important part of energy efficiency is the utilisation of heat generated in the regular process of electricity production via the promotion of CHP installations.
 Whereas CHP based on renewable energies is promoted under the EEG, CHP based on fossil fuels is promoted by the KWKG.
-Operators of CHP plants receive a bonus on their electricity production per kWh, which is ultimately charged to the end customers in form of the KWKG levy.
+Operators of CHP plants receive a bonus on their electricity production per kWh, which is ultimately charged to the end customers in the form of the KWKG levy.

 Outlook and conclusions

-1 Dirk Uwer is a partner and Moritz Rademacher is a counsel at Hengeler Mueller Partnerschaft von Rechtsanwälten mbB.
+1 Dirk Uwer is a partner and Moritz Rademacher is counsel at Hengeler Mueller Partnerschaft von Rechtsanwälten mbB.